ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 Well, behold!
 You can already do that, the [`abc`](https://docs.sympy.org/latest/modules/abc.html) module is specifically designed to do that, it houses all the usual variables you could need.

-One possible issue is that variables under the same name might get mixed up, for instance if we have a parabola and hooke's law meet in the same expression they might get mixed up:
+One possible issue is that variables under the same name might get mixed up.
+For instance, if we have a parabola and hooke's law meet in the same expression we got problems:

 ```
 # hooke.py